-Selkirk Lodge closed operations in March, 2020 to aid in the efforts to reduce transmission of Covid-19, and remained closed through the 2020/2021 ski season.
-Following BC's 4-Phase Restart Plan, Selkirk Lodge reopened for the 2021/2022 ski season under the Phase 3 "temporary enhanced protocols".
+Selkirk Lodge closed operations in March, 2020 to aid in the efforts to reduce transmission of Covid-19, and is remaining closed through the 2020/2021 ski season.
+Following BC's 4-Phase Restart Plan, Selkirk Lodge plans to reopen for the 2021/2022 ski season under the Phase 3 "temporary enhanced protocols".
 Selkirk Lodge will return to normal operational practices in Phase 4

-Selkirk Lodge reserves the right to deny or remove anyone who does not follow the implemented communicable disease prevention plan.
+Selkirk Lodge reserves the right to deny or remove anyone who does not follow the implemented COVID-19 safety plan.